nulface/targa-font-to-binary/README.md

 # targa-font-to-binary
 converts a targa containing a font into a 64 bit binary numbers which encodes the chatacter

+each character is in an 8x8 pixel cell in the order of ascii characters

 ![Alt Text](https://raw.githubusercontent.com/nulface/targa-font-to-binary/main/png%20font.png)